IvanDerlich/restaurant-homepage/README.md

 # Restaurant Landing Website

-A restaurant landing website using webpack and npm.
+A restaurant landing website using Webpack and NPM.

 ## Demo